quadrama/quadrama.github.io/_posts/2018-12-07-detect-protagonists.en.md

 ## Classification

-First, we define the machine learing method we want to use.
+First, we define the machine learning method we want to use.
 We will use a random forest classifier in conjunction with the [caret](https://cran.r-project.org/web/packages/caret/index.html) package, but other classifiers are also viable.
-The function `testFeatureSet` is a convenience method.
+The function `testFeatureSet()` is a convenience method.
 It allows us to make sure that every time we call a `caret` classification, the same seed will be set.
 We can also give in the sampling method we wish to use.
 Furthermore, we can